top of page

 - Descending below MDA

-- Circling the wrong direction on a circling approach
+- Circling the wrong direction on a circling approach or not circling at all

 - Turning the wrong way in holding